Embedding Perturbation may Better Reflect Intermediate-Step Uncertainty in LLM Reasoning: Conclusion and Limitation

 \section{Conclusion and Limitation}

-In this paper, we propose perturbation-based token-level uncertainty quantification methods that deliver better efficacy to detect the erroneous steps in LLM reasoning.
+Unlike prior uncertainty quantification approaches for LLM reasoning tasks that are largely confined to assessing confidence in the final answer, our method concentrates on uncertainty quantification to the intermediate reasoning process.
+We propose perturbation-based token-level uncertainty quantification methods that deliver better efficacy to detect erroneous steps in LLM reasoning.
 These methods also simultaneously enjoy high efficiency.
+By producing token-level uncertainty signals, it can pinpoint which tokens are most responsible for errors in the reasoning trajectory, hopefully enabling finer-grained, interpretable error attribution or benefiting annotation for RLHF.

-Although outperforming existing approaches on token-level UQ estimation, such strategies still fail to perfectly identify all potential failure cases, such as the occurrence of LLM hallucinations.
-Moreover, they may not reliably disentangle uncertainty about the ``correctness of each reasoning step'' from uncertainty arising from the ``selection among multiple plausible reasoning pathways''.
-Stronger uncertainty signals therefore remain to be explored and leveraged to enable more reliable backtracking and localization of the tokens that trigger reasoning failures.
+However, the proposed methods still have limitations.
+They may fail to detect hallucination errors that occur during generation, as such errors could follow inherently different patterns from reasoning errors.
+Moreover, our method may not reliably disentangle ``uncertainty regarding the correctness of a step'' from ``uncertainty arising from the selection among multiple competing reasoning pathways''.
+Therefore, stronger uncertainty signals remain to be explored and leveraged to enable more reliable backtracking and localization of tokens that trigger reasoning failures.